Constantino/superchain-interop-flashloans/README.md

 This Repo was used as a Guide: [superchain-starter-xchain-flash-loan-example](https://github.com/ethereum-optimism/superchain-starter-xchain-flash-loan-example/blob/main/README.md)

-The Following Example Provides a FrontEnd built on React.js and ether.js.
-Instead of viem or wagmi

 ## Example Superchain app (contract + frontend)
 This app uses interop to flash loan ERC20s between chains.